Harvard Law School

 Ramp this up to the level of government and things could get very unpleasant for dissenters of any stripe.
 Once identified as a dissident, your tax returns could be audited or your business closed by a supposed violation of environmental or other regulations.
 You could even be arrested and prosecuted for some alleged crime when you were obviously innocent.
 Freedoms we take for granted could easily be compromised or taken away.

 The federal government apparently knows a great deal about you already.
-Google and Microsoft know the rest.
+Google and Microsoft know the rest through effective search engine marketing technologies.
 The information is not dispersed in many places and difficult to collect.
 It is concentrated in two giant companies, who are at any time subject to government pressure in any number of ways.
 And Congress seems determined sooner or later to regulate the Internet.

 Gorillas may be big and strong, but wild gorillas are in short supply.
 Most are in cages.
 Putting our two information accumulating gorillas, or even one of them, in a cage at the government zoo, with either political party as zookeeper, could have terrible consequences for our freedoms.